 109 Webster Street, Lake Wendouree VIC 3350 tel.
-03 5332 2969 www.ballaratosm.com.au
+03 5332 2969 www.ballaratosm.com.au injury.
+There may not be a treatment for this, and the full function of the shoulder is unlikely to be achieved.

 Urinary catheterisation

 As a general rule, urinary catheters are not used routinely.
 Since using local anaesthetic and early mobilization, most patients have been able to use their bladder normally.
 However, a small number of patients may still require a urinary catheter.
 It is usually left in overnight.